As soon as you decide to take up the guitar, famous names instantly pop up in your mind.

 With only 29 songs, this genius of the blues guitar made a huge impact on both blues and rock.

 Legend has it that he sold his soul to the devil himself against such a talent: while many bluesmen mocked him for his incompetence on the guitar, he would have met a man that took his guitar, tuned it a certain way and played a few notes to show him the path.
-A legend worthy of his position in the pantheon of best guitarists.

 His death is equally mysterious.
 It fueled the legend of this extraordinary man but one thing is for sure: even if we have just a few bits from him, the young Robert Johnson suddenly nicknamed "The Genius" revolutionized the world of blues and is recognized by all.